Burro Schmidt's Tunnel

 The tunnel is the highlight of a trip to the site.
 Unfortunately, you will not be able, at least at this time, to enter the cabinsthe homes of storied desert characters.
 The BLM has had to fence them off to help protect them from vandals.
 At one time, inside Burro Schmidt’s old cabin, you could have read the headlines on the newspapers that he had used for insulation.
 One of them, on the front page of the Los Angeles Times, January 1935, read: “Fisch Note Traps Hauptman.”
 Bruno Hauptman of course, was the man convicted of murdering Charles Lindbergh’s baby.

-Although Burro Schmidt’s Tunnel is located in a rather remote location, it has gained some notoriety, primarily through media exposure such as the Time/Life book Odd And Eccentric People and old Ripley’s Believe It Or Not television show.
+Although Burro Schmidt’s Tunnel is located in a remote location, it has gained some notoriety, primarily through media exposure such as the Time/Life book Odd And Eccentric People and old Ripley’s Believe It Or Not television show.
 It has attracted people from as far away as Europe, drawn primarily by the universal human fascination with the notion of a single man, working with small tools, realizing a big dream.

 Other Areas to Explore in the Desert